batuhangedik/Fibo-Fact-Ack-RestApi/README.md

-# Fibonacci - Factorial - Ackermann Functions RestApi with Node.js
+# Fibonacci , Factorial , Ackermann Functions RestApi

-I have developed this project with node.js and express.
+For developing this project, i used node.js language and express framework.
-First,i wrote down the functions which we want to see results And then, i built a restful side.
+First of all, I wrote down the fibonacci, factorial and ackermann functions.

 > Fibonacci